 So, will we ever run completely out of oil, to the point where there is none at all?
-In short no, it is physically and economically not possible.
+In short no, it is practically and economically not feasible that this would happen.

 Crude oil will only continue to be extracted so long as it is profitable to do so.
 Both real and artificial pressures on the industry (like environmental regulations, taxes, etc.) will inevitably see us reach a point where oil becomes too expensive to use as fuel or as a raw material, long before resources even get close to being exhausted.

 It's just a matter of time.

 That is unless, of course, some new mega resource of the stuff is found.
 But, the drive for decarbonization will likely seal crude oil's fate in the long run.
 We'll all have to wait and see.

 What happens if we ever run out of oil?

 To reiterate, this is unlikely to happen for the reasons we've explained above.
 However, from a practical point of view, we will likely reach a point where all the available oil reserves are effectively depleted.

 At this point, oil prices will have risen high enough to make its use uneconomical for most purposes.
 After all, this is what we really mean when we say "run out" — if it costs $10,000 to fill the tank, or $100 per plastic bag, for almost everyone, that is effectively the same as not having any oil.